 For this project, you’ll need:

-- One 1 pound bag of Skittles
+- One 1 pound bag of Skittles.

-If you’re making a different sized batch, here’s the formula you need to know: I used 60 Skittles to 6 ounces of vodka, which yields about 8 ounces of infused vodka.
+If you’re making a different sized batch, here’s the formula you need to know: I used 70 Skittles to 7 ounces of vodka, which yields about 7-8 ounces of infused vodka.
 If you want to make 1.5 times that, or 3 times that, just multiply your amounts.

 Step 1: Separate Skittles into Flavors